What is "Performance Metadata" shown in the "volume show-space" output?

 What does Performance Metadata stand for?

-Performance Metadata is a collection of the blocks that are consumed by the deleted/overwritten data, these blocks haven't been accounted in the free space as their corresponding bitmaps are yet updated.
-It's introduced by a new featured called Volume Blog.
+Performance Metadata is a collection of the blocks that are consumed by the deleted/overwritten data, these blocks haven't been accounted for in the free space as their corresponding bitmaps are yet updated.
+It's introduced by a new feature called Volume Blog.

 What is "Volume Blog"?

 - "Volume Blog" is a new featured introduced from Data ONTAP 8.3, it's used to accumulate the bitmap updates to lessen the performance impact caused by random bitmap updates.

 - With this new feature, the second half of the block freeing procedure might be postponed, and all the postponed bitmap updates would be done in a batcheing manner at a later point.

 What is the procedure to free blocks at the Volume layer?

 Two steps have to be carried out to clear up a file and reclaim the space.
 For example, if a file is to be deleted:

 - WAFL has to traverse the buftree of this file, and tear down all of indirect blocks.

 - WAFL has to update the bitmaps to mark those deleted blocks(both indirect blocks and the user data blocks) as free blocks.